dylanhayes/dylanhayes.github.io/_posts/2020-02-01-Extracting-metatag-from-webpage.md

 ## Salvation by Og:Image ##

 Rather than look for a main image by parsing the page body HTML which is inevitably going to be fragile and complicated, wouldn't it be great if there was a standard way to do this?
-It turns out that is, many bigger news organisations provide an 'og:image' metatag with our image which is intended to do exactly that.
-As always, with these things there's no certaincy it will exist, but it's our best bet. 'og' means open graph, and an example of the image looks something like this
+It turns out that is, many bigger news organisations provide an 'og:image' metatag with a  path to an image which is intended to do exactly that.
+As always, with these things there's no certainty it will exist, but it's our best bet.
+Incidently if you were wondering, 'og' means open graph, and an example of the image looks something like this

 ```HTML
 <meta property="og:image" content="http://ia.media-imdb.com/images/rock.jpg" />